Naman-chopra/KNEEdle/README.md

 The stat of bendiness is determined by how far a user can bend their legs.
-For example, if a user can bend their legs to an angle of 80 degrees, the stat is considered to be "Good".
+For example, if a user can bend their legs to an angle of 80 degrees, the stat is considered to be `Good`.
 If the user doesn't bend their knee more than 120 degrees, the stat is unsatisfactory.
 <p float="left">
   <img src="/assets/thirdimage.png" width="500"/>
   <img src="/assets/fifth.png" width="500"/>
 </p>

-If the angle is measured to be less than 30 due to a visibility issue, the warning "poor visibility" is displayed.
-The alert "sudden change" is displayed if there is less than 1.5 seconds between two successive states (such as bent or straight) in order to control fluctuations.
+If the angle is measured to be less than 30 due to a visibility issue, the warning `poor visibility` is displayed.
+The alert `sudden change` is displayed if there is less than 1.5 seconds between two successive states (such as bent or straight) in order to control fluctuations.

 ![Fourth Image](/assets/fourthimage.png)